agroimpacts/nmeo/docs/projects.md

 ## Project 2: Maize yield

-This project is closely related to project 1, in that part of it will rely on the LAI estimates project 1 generates.
-In this project, we will
+This project is closely related to project 1, in that it will rely in part on the LAI estimates.
+For this project, we want to:

 - Use the Mark micro-meteorology estimates to run a mechanistic crop simulator to predict maize yields.
 - Use the mechanistic model outputs (including simulated LAI) and a subset of simplified inputs to develop an empirical model of yields.